Career Change: Dare to Make a Change!

 “Going back to school means expanding your network and discovering a different way of thinking compared to your previous career… It’s beneficial.”

 "I'm glad I went back to school because I learned a lot.
-Even though I loved my job as an optician, I learned a new trade and a different way of working."
+Even though I loved my job as an optician, I learned a new trade—a different way of working."

 Virginie Zajdel's Testimony

-Having always been passionate about the environment and environmental education, Virginie began the IEGB Master’s program (Ecological Engineering and Biodiversity Management) at the Faculty of Sciences at the University of Montpellier in 2022 as part of a professional development leave, while continuing to work as an elementary school teacher.
+Having always been passionate about the environment and environmental education, Virginie enrolled in the IEGB (Ecological Engineering and Biodiversity Management) master’s program at the Faculty of Sciences of the University of Montpellier in 2022 as part of a professional development leave, while continuing to work as an elementary school teacher.

-“I’ve been a nature lover since I was a child.
-I’ve always had a connection to the aquatic world, and from a very young age, I’ve had a knack for observing animals, caterpillars, cocoons, butterflies…”
+“I’ve been a nature lover since I was a very young child.
+I’ve always been connected to the aquatic world, and ever since I was very young, I’ve had a passion for observing animals, caterpillars, cocoons, butterflies…”

-“I studied science; I have a science-track high school diploma with a concentration in math.
-After that, I wanted to become a ‘Nature Guide,’ so I earned a DEUST (Diploma in Scientific and Technical University Studies) in Multilingual Nature Guiding and completed an internship at Marquenterre Park with an ornithologist as part of that program.
+“I studied science; I have a BAC S with a concentration in math.
+After that, I wanted to become a ‘Nature Guide,’ so I earned a DEUST (Diplôme d’Études Universitaires Scientifiques et Techniques) in Multilingual Nature Guiding and completed an internship at Marquenterre Park with an ornithologist as part of that program.
 That internship opened my eyes to ornithology.”

 After earning her DEUST (Diploma in Scientific and Technical University Studies), Virginie worked as a guide in a Regional Nature Park in the Landes de Gascogne.
 This internship allowed her to further her knowledge of botany.

-After this initial experience, Virginie went on to pursue a master’s degree in Urban Planning and the Environment at the University of Metz, which she was forced to abandon for financial reasons.
-She then worked at a CPIE (Permanent Center for Environmental Education), where she learned to organize field trips and work with nature guides, and where she developed numerous projects focused on ponds, rivers, and forests for students of all ages in elementary schools.
+After this initial experience, Virginie continued her studies with a master’s degree in Urban Planning and the Environment in Metz, which she was forced to abandon for financial reasons.
+She then worked at a CPIE (Permanent Center for Environmental Education), where she learned to organize field trips and train nature guides, and where she developed numerous projects focused on ponds, rivers, and forests for students of all ages in elementary school.

-Following this experience, with an eye toward a potential career in teaching, Virginie enrolled in a dual-degree program combining a Bachelor’s in History, Law, and Modern Literature with a Bachelor’s in Modern Literature, which she followed up with a Master’s in Modern Literature, graduating with honors.
-At the same time, she held a part-time job as a library assistant at the university.
+Following this experience, with an eye toward a potential career in teaching, Virginie enrolled in a dual-degree program leading to a Bachelor’s degree in History, Law, and Modern Literature, which she combined with a Bachelor’s degree in Modern Literature; she went on to earn a Master’s degree in Modern Literature with honors.
+At the same time, she held a student job as a library assistant at the university.

-During her master’s program, she took and passed the exams required to become an elementary school teacher for students in Cycle 3 (4th and 5th grades).
+During her master’s program, she took and passed the exams to become an elementary school teacher for students in Cycle 3 (CM1, CM2).
 This was an opportunity for her to share her passion with her students:

-“I developed a number of projects—strangely enough, all related to the environment and environmental education.
-It was truly a passion of mine, and I really enjoyed the interdisciplinary approach—combining math, science, and literature: we created gardens within schools, and then, little by little, I got into entomology with them: raising stick insects, rose chafer beetles, earthworms…”
+“I developed many projects—strangely enough, all related to the environment and environmental education.
+It was truly a passion of mine, and I really enjoyed the interdisciplinary nature of it—combining math, science, and literature: we created gardens within schools, and then, little by little, I got them involved in a bit of entomology: raising stick insects, rose chafer beetles, earthworms…”

 At the same time, Virginie began scuba diving during school breaks.

-“Little by little, with the help of local organizations, I learned how to do technical diving, and at the same time, I started studying marine biology.”
+"Little by little, with the help of various organizations, I learned how to do technical diving, and at the same time, I began studying marine biology."

-“At that point, I thought to myself: if I teach abroad, I’ll be able to immerse myself in a foreign culture.
+“At that moment, I thought to myself: if I’m a teacher abroad, I’ll be able to go scuba diving abroad.
 I worked at the university, taught French as a foreign language at the French Embassy in Qatar, and then became a teacher at the Alliance Française in Hong Kong.”

 Return to France

-After receiving a job offer from the University of Sciences in Lille, Virginie returned to France and juggled two jobs: she taught elementary school on Mondays, Tuesdays, and Thursdays, and taught at the university on Wednesdays and Fridays.
+After receiving a job offer from the University of Sciences in Lille, Virginie returned to France and juggled two jobs: she was an elementary school teacher on Mondays, Tuesdays, and Thursdays, and a university instructor on Wednesdays and Fridays.

 “It suited me pretty well.
 It was interesting to be able to talk to students and work with children on environmental education.
-The transition between the two was sometimes tricky; I had to adjust my vocabulary.”
+The transition between the two was sometimes tricky—I had to adapt my vocabulary.”

-After moving to Montpellier in the south of France, Virginie continued her work in marine biology and became a marine biology instructor with the FFESM (French Federation of Underwater Studies and Sports).
+After being transferred to Montpellier in the south of France, Virginie continued her work in marine biology and became a marine biology instructor with the FFESM (French Federation of Underwater Studies and Sports).

-Wanting to work in the sciences and environmental protection, she managed to secure a 10-month leave of absence for professional training.
+Wanting to work in the sciences and in environmental protection, she managed to secure a 10-month professional training leave.

 “I wanted to continue the science studies I had started, because I could see that, as a teacher, I was always drawn to science, so I might as well see it through to the end.”

-In 2022, Virginie Zajdel enrolled in the IEGB Master’s program (Ecological Engineering and Biodiversity Management) with the “Biodiv’In” dual specialization as part of the continuing education program at the Faculty of Sciences at the University of Montpellier.
+Thus, in 2022, Virginie Zajdel enrolled in the IEGB (Ecological Engineering and Biodiversity Management) master’s program with the “Biodiv’In” dual specialization as part of the continuing education program at the Faculty of Sciences at the University of Montpellier.

-“It was a truly joyful moment—I was on track to complete a five-year degree in just one year with this master’s program, and at the same time, I found out I was expecting a baby boy.
-With the birth of my son in January, I had to split the year into two parts.
-I spent thefirst semester pregnant and had to take the January and February exams the following year.”
+“It was a moment of great joy—I was on track to complete a five-year degree in one year with this master’s program, and at the same time, I found out I was expecting a baby boy.
+With the birth of my son in January, I had to split my year into two parts.
+I spent thefirst quarter pregnant and had to take the January and February exams the following year.”

-As part of this training program, Virginie Zajdel will join the teams at the OFB (French Office for Biodiversity) for a six-month internship focusing on marine invasive alien species.
+As part of this training program, Virginie Zajdel will join the teams at the OFB (French Office for Biodiversity) for a six-month internship focusing on invasive marine species.

 A unique experience

 “I really love learning, so I really enjoyed going back to college.
-Plus, the students were all so welcoming—we made a great team.
-What made it a little more special was that I was pregnant; it was something I’d never experienced before.”
+Plus, the students were all very welcoming—we made a great team.
+What made it a little more special was that I was pregnant—it was something I’d never experienced before.”

 The Birth of a New Project

-As part of the 2024 Science Festival, themed “Water in All Its Forms,” Virginie Zajdel has collaborated with the University Libraries of the University of Montpellier to create a photography exhibition on marine biology titled “Beneath the Surface: Explore the Depths of the Mediterranean.”
+As part of the 2024 Science Festival, themed “Water in All Its Forms,” Virginie Zajdel, in collaboration with the University Libraries of the University of Montpellier, has created a photography exhibition on marine biology titled “Beneath the Surface: Explore the Depths of the Mediterranean.”

-In response to the students’ enthusiastic response to this project, Virginie is now deeply involved in developing hands-on marine biology workshops alongside her work as a schoolteacher.
+In response to the students’ enthusiastic response to this project, Virginie is now deeply involved in developing hands-on workshops on marine biology alongside her work as an elementary school teacher.

 The Virginia Council